miningplanet/but-x/README.md

 A typical webserver binds to port 80 to serve webpages over the http protocol, but the Express webserver cannot do this by default unless it is given root permissions, which isn't recommended for security reasons.
 Instead, there are two recommended workarounds to achieve the same end result:

-**NOTE:** Be sure to allow port 80 through any firewalls you may have configured or the explorer website may not be accessible remotely.
+**NOTE:** Be sure to allow port 80 through any firewalls you may have configured or the but-x website may not be accessible remotely.

 #### Use Setcap to Safely Grant User Permissions